Skip to main content

 Operating Model

-A business-first IT Operating Model framework — aligning IT capabilities to business value.
-ATOM™ combines industry-leading IT practices with your business model to design one integrated IT Operating Model that governs how IT is organized, funded, and governed, and how it delivers services, manages processes, and drives automation.
+A business-first IT Operating Model framework — purpose-built to deliver maximum value to the business.
+ATOM™ combines industry-leading IT practices with your business model to design one integrated IT Operating Model — encompassing how IT is organized, governed, and funded, and how it delivers services, manages processes, and drives automation.
 One model.
 Not two.

 Phases